Oh, I do love North Sydney Pool, and my love has been true for almost 25 years.

 When my big boys were wee boys we lived in North Sydney and they did some swimming lessons here just after the indoor pools were built.

-We moved further and further out to the ‘burbs, so coming to this most scenic of pools is now a school holidays treat.
+We moved further and further out to the ‘burbs, so coming to this most scenic of pools became a school holidays treat.
 I know it’s not the most family-orientated pool in Sydney, others are much groovier.
 But you can’t beat it for views and location.
-And it’s extra fab as a cool down place after a visit to Luna Park.
+And it’s extra fab as a cool-down place after a visit to Luna Park.